kklouzal/Docker_Proxy/squid-flask-proxy/README.md

 - Check the **SSL Errors** page (`/ssl-errors`) for repeated TLS/certificate/handshake failures.
 - If changing Squid `workers` to improve throughput, note it triggers a full Squid restart.

-## Scaling: Squid workers and ICAP processes
+## Scaling: Squid workers

-This container can run Squid in SMP mode (multiple worker processes) and will start the **same number of ICAP server processes** for throughput **at container start**.
+This container can run Squid in SMP mode (multiple worker processes).

-- `SQUID_WORKERS` (default: `2`)
-  - Used as a fallback if `workers N` is not present in the Squid config.
-  - Sets the number of ICAP server processes supervised by Supervisor.
-  - Squid load-balances across the ICAP instances using `adaptation_service_set`.

 - Squid `workers N`
   - The entrypoint reads `workers N` from `/etc/squid/squid.conf` and uses that as the authoritative worker count.
-  - If you change `workers`, recreate/restart the container so Supervisor can respawn the correct number of ICAP processes.

-- `ICAP_BASE_PORT` (default: `1344`)
-  - ICAP instances listen on consecutive ports starting at this base (e.g. `1344`, `1345`, `1346`...).
-  - Squid is configured to use all of these instances.
+  - It generates `/etc/squid/conf.d/20-icap.conf` with matching `adaptation_service_set` entries.

 ### Applying template updates
 On container start, the entrypoint copies the template into `/etc/squid/squid.conf` only when the config doesn’t exist yet (or doesn’t look like an SSL-bump config).